WilliamTjonndal/IT3212/assignment4/Group 25.md

 </h2>

 ### <a id="task-1-e"></a> Compare and Explain the results in terms of both the computation time and the performance of the classification algorithms.

+<h2 style="color: yellow">TODO: add a paragraph about that all models (including CNNs) struggled with mountain vs glacer and street vs building<h2>

 Convolutional Neural Networks (CNNs) are a class of deep learning models specifically designed to exploit the spatial structure in image data.
 Instead of treating each pixel as an independent feature (as in traditional machine learning models), CNNs use convolutional filters and pooling operations to learn hierarchical feature representations directly from the raw image.
 This makes them particularly well suited for image classification, compared to models such as Random Forests, XGBoost, or stacking ensembles which typically rely on hand-crafted and/or pre-computed features.